Konstantin8105/Contribution_Guide_RU/README.md

 to learn more about its commands.
-You can also read the <a href="https://godoc.org/golang.org/x/review/git-codereview">command documentation</a>.
+You can also read the [command documentation](https://godoc.org/golang.org/x/review/git-codereview).